Lucatonello/odin-book/README.md

-# LinkedIn Clone - Frontend
+# Odin-book - Frontend

 This is the frontend for the LinkedIn Clone, a web application that replicates core features of LinkedIn.
 Users can register as individuals or companies, create posts, build networks, explore job opportunities, and interact with others in a professional environment.
+I made this app as the final project of [The Odin Project](https://www.theodinproject.com).

 ## Features